alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 1.md

 The janitor does not reveal much of the information, he is mostly consumed with cleaning, though he appears not to be making a good job of it as the whole building is in half-ruin, spider web and dust.
 > [!note] Check
-> Perception DC 30 reveals, the janitor pays close attention to the players.
+> Perception DC 30 reveals, the janitor pays close attention to PCs.

 > [!tip]
-> [[Gambaridze]] is fully aware of the players intentions and mayor's discoveries.
+> [[Gambaridze]] is fully aware of PCs intentions and mayor's discoveries.
 Each evening he writes down everything he saw in case he forgets.
 #### Assistant's Office
 > [!tip]
 > [[Corin Swiftgale]] complains that anybody can walk in to his office because the door is broken, but there is nobody in the town to fix it.
 Never was.